cosmos/governance/Auth.md

 4. SigVerifyCostED25519 -
 5. SigVerifyCostSecp256k1 -

 Each parameter may be verified in the chain's genesis file, [found here](https://raw.githubusercontent.com/cosmos/launch/master/genesis.json).
 These are the parameters that the latest Cosmos Hub chain launched with, and will remain unless a governance proposal changes them.
-I've outlined those values in the [Technical Specifications section](https://github.com/gavinly/CosmosParametersWiki/blob/master/Auth.md#technical-specifications).
+I've outlined those original values in the [Technical Specifications section](https://github.com/gavinly/CosmosParametersWiki/blob/master/Auth.md#technical-specifications).

 The genesis file is text-based and large.
 The genesis parameter naming scheme isn't identical to those listed above, so when I search, I put one underscore between upper and lowercase characters, then convert all characters to lowercase.